Control Microsoft Edge Diagnostic Data Settings

-Microsoft uses diagnostic data to improve its products and services, keeping them secure, up-to-date, and performing as expected.
-The data includes information about how you use the browser, websites you visit, and crash reports.
+Diagnostic data helps Microsoft improve its products and services, ensuring they are secure, up-to-date, and perform as expected.
+This data can include information about how you use the browser, the websites you visit, and crash reports.

 Enable or disable sending diagnostic data to Microsoft from Edge